JEHZ-0/JEHZ-0/README.md

 ## Hi there 👋

-I’m Jaime, a Developer with 2+ years of experience!
+I’m Jaime, a Developer with 2 years of experience.

-🔭 Right now, I’m building with React, **React Native, and Node.js**
+🔭 Right now, I’m building with **React, React Native and Node.js**

-🌱 I’m expanding my skill set with **Next.js, TypeScript, and Java**

 👯 I’m looking to collaborate on **tech projects**